barelampagos/SimpleJava-Compiler/README.md

 * Function/Method Errors (i.e. bar(5, true) --> bar must be a function, parameters must be int & boolean)
 * Type Errors (i.e. +,-,* ,/ --> must be used with integers, myVar = 3 --> myVar must be of type Int)

-# Abstract Assembly Trees + Code Generation

 # Usage
-1. Navigate to folder via Terminal.
+1. Clone this repository and navigate into it.

-2. java sjc <inputfile> will create <inputfile>.s
+2. ```java sjc [inputfile].sjava``` will generate [inputfile].s

-3. Use spim on <inputfile>.s
+3. Use a MIPS processor simulator, such as SPIM, on [inputfile].s to run the assembly code.